-1. EASST is the abbreviated name of the European Association for the Study of Science and Technology.
+- EASST is the abbreviated name of the European Association for the Study of Science and Technology.

-2. The aim of EASST is to foster within Europe the scholarly study of science and technology including their historical development and their role in society.
+The aim of EASST is to foster within Europe the scholarly study of science and technology including their historical development and their role in society.
 More specific aims include improving scholarly communication and exchange in the field, increasing the visibility of the subject to policy-makers and to the general public, and stimulating and supporting teaching on the subject at all levels.

-5. The activities of EASST are financed from the annual subscriptions of individual members, from revenue arising from events and activities, from the voluntary contributions of institutional members, from gifts, legacies and other donations, and from funds made available by foundations and other organisations for the performance of specific functions consistent with the basic aims of the Association.
+The activities of EASST are financed from the annual subscriptions of individual members, from revenue arising from events and activities, from the voluntary contributions of institutional members, from gifts, legacies and other donations, and from funds made available by foundations and other organisations for the performance of specific functions consistent with the basic aims of the Association.

-6. The affairs of EASST are governed by a Council, consisting of a President, eight regular members and the President-elect subject to clause 7 below.
+The affairs of EASST are governed by a Council, consisting of a President, eight regular members and the President-elect subject to clause 7 below.

-7. Regular members of the Council and the President of EASST shall be elected for four year terms.
-The President of the Council and Association and the regular members of Council will be elected separately.
+The President shall be elected for a four year term.
 Elections shall be held by ballot of all members of the Association, on the basis of nominations received around the time of a general meeting of the Association.
 The ballot will take place within three months of the general meeting at which nominations are received.
-Regular members of the new council will take office as soon as results are known.
-A newly elected President will take office within six months after his or her election.
+The President will assume office within one year of the election.
 During this period the President-elect is a member of the Council and has the rights and obligations of a regular member of the Council as specified in this constitution.
 The President of the Association remains in function until the President-elect is installed as President.

 - The Council designates one of its members as secretary, and another as treasurer.
 The duties of officers are as follows:The President shall have general charge of the affairs of the Association.
 The President or a member of the Council designated by the President shall preside at all meetings of the Association and of the Council.
-The president shall be responsible for representing EASST to other organisations unless this power is entrusted to another Council member for a specific purpose.
+The President shall be responsible for representing EASST to other organisations unless this power is entrusted to another Council member for a specific purpose.

 The Secretary shall be responsible for the administration of the Association and the safe keeping of its records.
 The Secretary shall be responsible for communicating the agenda of Council and general meetings of the Association, and for transmitting reports to such meetings and the associated papers to participants at least 20 days before each meeting.
 The Secretary shall be responsible for keeping the minutes of Council and general meetings.